CoderSATTY/LinkedIN-Profile-Photo-Generator/README.md

 This project focuses on converting casual user images into professional-looking profile pictures suitable for LinkedIn.
 Using the **OstrisAI Toolkit**, we enhanced visual quality while preserving the individual’s identity.
 A key part of our workflow involved captioning images using **Florence-2** to extract meaningful descriptions.
 These captions were used to guide **Stable Diffusion** —a powerful image generation model—to enhance pose, background, lighting, and attire.
 Additionally, we applied **LoRA fine-tuning** to personalize outputs and maintain identity consistency.
 The project demonstrated the integration of vision-language models and generative AI for creating polished, career-ready profile images.

 ---
+## About Ostris AI Toolkit and why we used it?
+The Ostris AI Toolkit is a versatile framework designed for building advanced AI applications with ease.
+It provides ready-to-use templates and pipelines for tasks such as face-swapping, text-to-image generation, and LoRA-based fine-tuning.
+In this project, OstrisAI was used in conjunction with Stable Diffusion to transform basic user photos into high-quality, professional-looking LinkedIn profile images.
+The toolkit supports integration with models like BLIP-2, CLIP, and Florence-2, allowing for the generation of detailed image captions that guide the AI to enhance relevant attributes such as attire, background, and lighting.
+Crucially, it also supports the application of custom LoRA weights, enabling personalized fine-tuning that preserves the subject’s identity while improving overall presentation.
+To sum it up, Ostris AI-Toolkit is a personalization-first, lightweight, and Cloud GPU -friendly setup to build exactly what we needed without having to start from scratch, and thats why we used it for our project.

+---
 ## 📁 Project Structure
+1.